dios-os/lite-node/README.md

 To run the program, you need to have the project files on your computer.

-### 1. Download from a ZIP File (Simple Method)
+### 1. Download from GitHub (Simple Method)

+1. Go to the project’s GitHub repository page via this link: https://github.com/dios-os/lite-node.git
+2. Click the green Code button, then select **Download ZIP**.
-1. If you received the project as a `.zip` file, locate it in your Downloads folder.
+3. Once the file finishes downloading, locate it in your Downloads folder.
-2. Right-click the file and select **Extract All** (Windows) or double-click to unzip it (macOS/Linux).
+4. Right-click the file and select **Extract All** (Windows) or double-click to unzip it (macOS/Linux).
-3. Open the extracted folder.
+5. Open the extracted folder.

 ---